History of science: Advancements in mathematics

 Most of the achievements by Islamic scholars during this period were in mathematics.
 Arabic mathematics was a direct descendant of Greek and Indian mathematics.
 For instance, what is now known as Arabic numerals originally came from India, but Muslim mathematicians made several key refinements to the number system, such as the introduction of decimal point notation.
 Mathematicians such as Muhammad ibn Musa al-Khwarizmi (c.
 780–850) gave his name to the concept of the algorithm, while the term algebra is derived from al-jabr, the beginning of the title of one of his publications.
-Islamic trigonometry continued from the works of Ptolemy's Almagest and Indian Siddhanta, from which they added trigonometric functions, drew up tables, and applied trignometry to spheres and planes.
+Islamic trigonometry continued from the works of Ptolemy's Almagest and Indian Siddhanta, from which they added trigonometric functions, drew up tables, and applied trigonometry to spheres and planes.
 Many of their engineers, instruments makers, and surveyors contributed books in applied mathematics.
 It was in astronomy where Islamic mathematicians made their greatest contributions.
 Al-Battani (c.
 858–929) improved the measurements of Hipparchus, preserved in the translation of Ptolemy's Hè Megalè Syntaxis (The great treatise) translated as Almagest.
 Al-Battani also improved the precision of the measurement of the precession of the Earth's axis.
 Corrections were made to Ptolemy's geocentric model by al-Battani, Ibn al-Haytham, Averroes and the Maragha astronomers such as Nasir al-Din al-Tusi, Mu'ayyad al-Din al-Urdi and Ibn al-Shatir.

 Scholars with geometric skills made significant improvements to the earlier classical texts on light and sight by Euclid, Aristotle, and Ptolemy.
 The earliest surviving Arabic treatises were written in the 9th century by Abū Ishāq al-Kindī, Qustā ibn Lūqā, and (in fragmentary form) Ahmad ibn Isā.
 Later in the 11th century, Ibn al-Haytham (known as Alhazen in the West), a mathematician and astronomer, synthesized a new theory of vision based on the works of his predecessors.
 His new theory included a complete system of geometrical optics, which was set in great detail in his Book of Optics.
 His book was translated into Latin and was relied upon as a principal source on the science of optics in Europe until the 17th century.